Princekelsey/free-zone/README.md

 ### `Back-End`

 ● Project setup and installing of project dependencies <br>
-● Creating of Express server and defining node environment variables ● Connecting of MongoDB database with mongoose <br>
+● Creating of Express server and defining node environment variables <br>
+● Connecting of MongoDB database with mongoose <br>
 ● Creating of database schema <br>
 ● Creating of login/signup route and controller <br>
 ● Creating of chat room route and controller <br>